Disappearance of Brandon Swanson

 Shortly after midnight on May 14, 2008, Brandon Swanson (born January 30, 1989) of Marshall, Minnesota, United States, drove his car into a ditch on his way home from celebrating the end of the spring semester with fellow students from Minnesota West Community and Technical College's Canby campus.
 Uninjured, he got out and called his parents on his cellphone.
-Unsure of his exact location, he told them he believed he was near Lynd, and they drove out to pick him up; however, they were unable to locate him.
+Unsure of his exact location, he told them he believed he was near Lynd, and they drove out to pick him up; however, they were unable to locate him or his vehicle.
 Swanson remained on the phone with them until he went silent 47 minutes later after exclaiming "Oh, shit!"
 He has not been seen or heard from since.

 In the morning, Swanson’s parents reported him missing to police, who advised them to wait as such behavior was not uncommon for young men his age.
 Later that day, the circumstances of his disappearance became more complicated when his cell phone records showed he had been near Porter, 25 mi from where Swanson had said he was, in a different direction.
-That information led to the discovery of his car, near Taunton.
+That information led to the discovery of his car in a ditch near Taunton with the car doors open and keys missing.

 It is not known whether Swanson was aware of this discrepancy when he talked to his parents.
 Foul play has not been ruled out, but it has also been proposed that he might have accidentally fallen into the Yellow Medicine River, near where his car was found, and drowned, although extensive searches have not found a body.
-Land searches, with dogs, have continued in the area for several years.
+Land searches, with dogs, continued in the area for several years.
 His parents successfully lobbied the state legislature to pass Brandon's Law, which requires that police begin investigations of missing adults promptly.

 Background

-A native of Marshall, seat of Lyon County in southwestern Minnesota, Swanson graduated from Marshall High School in 2007.
+A native of Marshall, Lyon County, in southwestern Minnesota, Swanson graduated from Marshall High School in 2007.
 He then chose to study wind turbines for a year at the Minnesota West Community and Technical College campus in Canby.

 Classes at Minnesota West ended for the academic year on May 13, 2008.
 Swanson stayed in Canby for the evening to celebrate with friends.
-At two different parties, he was observed to consume some alcoholic beverages but, his friends said, not enough to make him seem visibly intoxicated.
+At two different parties, he was witnessed drinking alcohol but, his friends said, not enough to make him seem visibly intoxicated.